Addyware/DevHouse/breakdown.md

-March 17th (Second Sprint Complete)
+March 24th (Third Sprint Complete)
 Shabnam:
 I worked on the following tasks:
-1. <Failed login error message> - This task is responsible for user login, so that when user's output for login is incorrect, then receive an error message that your login is failed.
-2. I also watched in-class videos as I was absent last class.
-3. <Merge conflict> - I made sure that all branches are merged successfully.
+1. <I am able to see all the posts> - This task is responsible to show all the posts available on the page.